abdulwaheed18/spring-boot-tutorial/api-utils/README.md

   * Enabling https in your application
   * Swagger Integeration with your application
   * Interceptor - How to log request/ response of your application
+  * Sleuth support - Add unique traceId to each http request and incase of error, will send as Id for debugging purpose.

 ## Swagger UI